frasalvi/lauzhack2022/README.md

 We believe 12K brains can do better than 4.
 We built a collaborative platform in which the whole EPFL community is empowered to suggest improvements for the sustainability of the campus.
 Enjoy!

 ## Demo access
-Visit our [demo webpage](http://10.90.38.15:5001/) to try our project.
+Visit our [demo webpage](https://ciaocomevasono.ew.r.appspot.com/) to try our project.
-It has to be accessed from the EPFL network.
 Otherwise, take a look at some screenshots of the app in our [Devpost](https://devpost.com/software/polyimprove) submission.

 ## Inspiration
 What's the biggest asset that EPFL has?
 People: students, faculty, PhDs, Staff.
 What do we want to solve?
 Reducing waste and making the campus more sustainable.